-In the economic model we developed, utility multipliers rather than utility values themselves were used [reason why we did this].
-To turn the utility simulations into utility multipliers (indicated in node 5 of both Figure 1 and Figure 2) we assumed that mRS 0 (‘no symptoms’) represented full health.
-The multipliers for mRS states 1-5 were therefore produced by dividing simulated values from the more severe category by simulated values from the mRS 0 distribution.
-Because R is a vector based language, the command for producing the utility multiplier associated with mRS 3, for example, is simply:
+In the economic model we developed, utility multipliers rather than utility values themselves were used [reason why we did this Yes Why ?].
+To turn the utility simulations into utility multipliers (indicated in node 5 of both Figure 1 and Figure 2) we assumed that mRS 0 (‘no symptoms’) represented full health with utility =1 ?.
+The multipliers for mRS states 1-5 were therefore produced by dividing simulated values from the more severe category by simulated values from the mRS 0 distribution.n, the R command for producing the utility multiplier associated with mRS 3, for example, is simply:

 mult.s3 <- s3/s0